-Every day people are injured in work-related accidents.
+Every day people are injured in work-related accidents like falls from roofs and work platforms.
 In Massachusetts, those people may claim workers’ compensation and get payments to cover the cost of their injuries.
-However, getting compensation is not a sure thing and many injured workers are denied.
+Meanwhile, there have been several new developments in the area of workers’ compensation laws in Boston However, getting compensation is not a sure thing and many injured workers are denied.
 If you were denied workers’ compensation, there is still hope.
 You can begin the appeals process and get a second chance to prove your claims and be compensated for your injuries.

 After being denied, you should speak to an attorney if you have not already begun the appeals process.
 Appealing a workers’ compensation denial can be an exceedingly long and complicated process for some people.
 You must convince insurers and judges that your denial was a mistake.
 If you are successful, your claim for workers’ compensation may be granted.

 If you were denied workers’ compensation after being injured on the job, please call our Boston workers’ compensation appeals attorneys for help.
 We can help you plead your case and hopefully get you the compensation you need.
 Call the Law Office of John J. Sheehan at (617) 925-6407 to schedule a free consultation with our team.

 Not all workers’ compensation cases are granted.
 In fact, many are denied due to any number of reasons.
 However, if you are denied, you still have options available.
 Filing an appeal may help get you your compensation. an appeal may involve actual hearings in front of judges who will decide your fate, as well as conferences with representatives from insurance companies.